SpiderSuite/SpiderSuite.github.io/docs/Installation.md

 Installing SpiderSuite involves a series of simple steps which must be completed in the correct sequence for the installation to be successful.

+_**NOTE:** `vX.X.X` refers to the version number e.g. `v1.0.0`_

 ## **To Download**
-The installers and portable executable files are available on the SpiderSuite’s Github repository [release page](https://github.com/3nock/SpiderSuite/releases)
+The installers and portable executable files are available on the SpiderSuite’s Github repository [release page](https://github.com/3nock/SpiderSuite/releases) or official website [download page](https://spidersuite.github.io/download/).

 SpiderSuite currently supports Windows and Linux operating systems with x64 architecture.

-On the release page there are two types of download packages for each of the two systems i.e. installers and portable executable.
+On the release page there are two types of download packages for each of the two systems i.e. `installers` and `portable executable`.

+- Installers

-Installers will install SpiderSuite and its dependencies in default chosen location on your machine.
+Installers will install SpiderSuite and its dependencies in default choosen location on your machine.

 The installers are `SpiderSuite_vX.X.X_win64_installer.exe` for windows and `SpiderSuite_vX.X.X_linux_installer.run` for linux.

+- Portable executables

-Portable executables do not need any installation; you simply download SpiderSuite and use it.
+Portable executables do not need any installation; you simply download and use directly.

 The portable executables are `SpiderSuite_vX.X.X_win64.zip` for Windows and `SpiderSuite_vX.X.X_linux.AppImage` and `SpiderSuite_vX.X.X_linux.tar.gz` for Linux

 ## **To Install**
 Please Note: SpiderSuite is a Graphical User Interface application so all of the steps in this guide refer to the SpiderSuite GUI.